-Another issue which caused a major political controversy in Ingushetia was the republican policy on Chechnya.
-President Aushev was extremely critical of the federal government for launching the wars in Chechnya.
-He opened the border to Chechen IDPs and invested a great effort in assisting them in Ingushetia.
-For this, the Ingush nationalists accused him of defending the Chechen interests more than the Ingush ones.
+Another issue which caused major political controversy in Ingushetia was the republican policy on Chechnya.
+President Aushev was extremely critical of the federal government for launching wars in Chechnya, he opened border to Chechen IDPs and invested much effort in assisting them in Ingushetia.
+For this, Ingush nationalists accused him of defending the Chechen interests more than the Ingush ones.

 Ingushetia was affected by the Chechen war not only as a host to refugees but also directly.
-In 1995 the Ingush mountain villages of Dattykh and Arshty were repeatedly bombed by federal forces which caused human losses.
-In October 1995 the civilian airport in Ingushetia was subjected to an aerial attack by seven helicopters of the federal forces.
-Then paratroopers landed and they as well subjected to fired people waiting for the passenger plane from Moscow (Serdalo 3 October, 1995).
+In 1995 the Ingush mountainous villages of Dattykh and Arshty were repeatedly bombed with human fatalities.
+In October 1995 the civilian airport in Ingushetia was subjected to aerial attack by seven helicopters of the federal forces.
+Then paratroopers landed and they as well subjected to fire people waiting for the passenger plane from Moscow (Serdalo 3 October, 1995).
 Federal units illegally entered the territory of Ingushetia.
-The Ingush government and parliament protested.
-Aushev demanded that military prosecutors immediately start investigations into the illegal actions of the 58th army, travelled to the attacked settlements and urged the population "not to react to provocations and not to let Ingushetia be dragged into the war" (Serdalo February 27, 1996, March 6 1996).
+The Ingush government and the parliament protested, Aushev demanded military prosecutors to immediately start investigations into the illegal actions of the 58th army, travelled to the affected settlements and urged the population "not to react to provocations and not to let Ingushetia be dragged into the war" (Serdalo February 27, 1996, Serdalo March 6 1996).
 Moreover, Aushev facilitated negotiations between the Russian government and the Chechen leadership and was the middle man in many of them.
-President Aushev travelled abroad and met with the Ambassadors of the USA, and the EU countries in Moscow.
-He also held press-conferences strongly condemning the wars in Chechnya (Serdalo: 28 February 1995).
-He hosted Russian and international organizations in Ingushetia, who documented war crimes by the federal forces.
-Yeltsin tolerated Aushev with difficulty, but once Vladimir Putin replaced him and launched his "strengthening the Russian statehood" project, Aushev resigned before the end of his term (December 28, 2001).
-The first Ingush President never explained publically his resignation, but most experts agree that he probably understood that he was unable to go on working with the new leaders in Moscow.
+President Aushev travelled abroad and met with the Ambassadors of USA, and EU countries in Moscow, held press-conferences strongly condemning wars in Chechnya (Serdalo: 28 February 1995).
+He hosted Russian and international organizations in Ingushetia, who documented war crimes by the federal sources.

+Yeltsin tolerated Aushev with difficulty, but once Vladimir Putin replaced him and launched his "strengthening the Russian statehood" project, Aushev had to voluntarily resign before the end of his term (December 28, 2001).
+The 1st Ingush President never made statements explaining his resignation, but most experts agree that he probably understood that he was not able to continue working cooperation with the new leaders in Moscow.

-Until his voluntary resignation at the end of 2001, Aushev controlled the security services on his territory and succeeded in preventing "the counter-terrorist" operations of the federal forces from spilling over into Ingushetia.
-Immediately after his resignation mop-up operations a la Chechen scenario (involving grave human rights abuses) started in Ingushetia.
-At the same time armed groups resisting the federal forces became more active in Ingushetia, attacking the security services and troops.
-By 2007 Ingushetia fully became a hot spot, and since 2008 - the area of the most intense armed confrontation in the North Caucasus.
-Aushev's opponents consider him responsible for these developments.
-By opening borders to the Chechens, they claim, he created a breeding ground for fundamentalists and radicals in Ingushetia.
+Until his voluntary resignation in the end of 2001, Aushev controlled security services on his territory and managed to prevent "the counter-terrorist" operations by federal forces from spilling over to Ingushetia.
+Immediately after his resignation mop-up operations following the Chechen scenario (involving grave human rights abuses) started in Ingushetia.
+At the same time, with his resignation, armed groups resisting the federal forces became more active in Ingushetia, attacking security services and troops.
+By 2007 Ingushetia became a full-blown hot spot, and since 2008 - the area of most intense armed confrontation in the North Caucasus.
+Aushev's opponents consider him responsible for such a development.
+By opening borders to Chechens, they claim, he created a breeding ground for fundamentalists and radicals in Ingushetia.